March 4, 2018 All, International Business

 - And, most importantly: will this company succeed if I trust my marketing activities to them?

-Knowing these key questions, it’s not too hard to make sure your proposal answers these key questions, giving your prospect confidence that you can get the job done.
+Knowing these key questions, it’s not too hard to make sure your digital marketing proposal answers these key questions, giving your prospect confidence that you can get the job done.

 Tips for a Winning Proposal